kubernetes/enhancements/keps/sig-architecture/960-conformance-behaviors/README.md

   owned by the SIG

 ### Solution Overview
-The proposed solution consists of four deliverables:
+The proposed solution consists of these deliverables:
 * A machine readable format to define conforming behaviors.
+(Phase 1)
 * Tooling to generate lists of behaviors from the API schemas.
+(Phase 1)
 * Tooling to compare the implemented tests to the list of behaviors and calculate coverage.
+(Phase 2)
+* Process documentation and supporting tooling to enable developers to move their features to GA and add conformance behaviors and tests with minimal review burden and entaglements.
+(Phase 2)
+* Migration of the existing tests to use behaviors, and to updates to the CNCF conformance program validation of tests to use the behaviors rather than simply the test results.
+(Phase 2)
 * Tooling to generate tests and test scaffolding to evaluate those behaviors.
+  (Phase 3)

-### Representation of Behaviors
+#### Representation of Behaviors (Phase 1)

 Behaviors will be captured in prose, which is in turn embedded in a YAML file along with meta-data about the behavior.
 More details on exactly what defines